Date

 When a painter comes to your home for a walkthrough, use that time to ask important questions.
 A professional contractor should be able to give you a clear plan for the project.
 Don’t hesitate to ask about their process.
 Find out how they plan to prepare the surfaces, including cleaning, sanding, and priming.
 Ask how many coats of paint are included in the price and what brand of paint they typically use.
 It’s also smart to clarify how they will protect your floors and furniture and what their daily cleanup routine looks like.
 Finally, ask for a projected timeline so you know what to expect from start to finish.

-Spot Red Flags in a Quote or Contract
+How to Spot Red Flags in a Quote

 A detailed quote protects you and the painter, so be wary of any contractor who is vague or unwilling to put things in writing.
 One of the biggest mistakes homeowners make is overlooking written agreements.
 A quote should be itemized, breaking down the costs for labor and materials.
 Be cautious if a painter asks for a large upfront deposit; a small amount is standard, but a significant portion of the total cost is a red flag.
 Also, avoid anyone who pressures you to make a decision on the spot.
 A true professional will give you the time and information you need to feel confident in your choice.